eclipse-emfcloud/coffee-editor/README.md

     git clone https://github.com/eclipsesource/coffee-editor.git
     cd coffee-editor
     ./run.sh -b -c -d -f

 Run the built coffee-editor:

     ./run.sh -r

 Open http://localhost:3000 in the browser.

-On the `File Menu`, open a project and double click a `.coffee` file.
+In Theia open the example workspace `backend/examples/SuperBrewer3000` and double click a `.coffee` file.
 This opens it in a tree master detail editor.

 ## The build and run script

 The `run.sh` script provides funtionality to build the coffee-editor, download used libraries, and run the IDE.
 Every part step can be executed independently from each other by using the corresponding paramater: